 Soft sexism also seems to appear in performance reviews that cite a woman’s assertiveness—a characteristic that has not been traditionally valued among female employees.
 Specifically, the article cites performance reviews that disparage one woman’s “sharp elbows,” thereby preventing her promotion.

 Work trips or retreats involving physical activities in which female employees saliently are not invited might be an indicator of sex-based discrimination in the workplace.

 - Employers sometimes refuse to promote women in general or to assign job titles that are in line with the work being done.
 While other reasons can exist for such actions, many women believe soft discrimination is at work.

 As the articles questions, “what happens when the discrimination isn’t so blatant?”
 Surely, federal laws aim to protect against all forms of sex-based discrimination, regardless of whether they are blatant or less pronounced.
 But as the Huffington Post article intimates, it can be very difficult to win a discrimination case with some of the evidence we noted above.

 However, just because a case is difficult to win does not mean that a female employee should think twice about filing a sex-based discrimination claim.
 A dedicated West Palm Beach employment discrimination lawyer can help.
-Contact Scott • Wagner and Associates to learn more about our services.
+Contact Scott Law Team to learn more about our services.